quicwg/multipath/draft-ietf-quic-multipath.md

 {{QUIC-TRANSPORT}} limits the number of usable Connection IDs, and also limits the number of concurrent paths.

+Cipher suites with nonce size below 12 bytes cannot be used together with the multipath extension.
+If such cipher suite is selected and the use of the multipath extension is negotiated, endpoints MUST abort the handshake with a TRANSPORT_PARAMETER error.

 # Path Setup and Removal {#setup}